(reading time: 1 hour, 18 minutes)

 Energy crackled between the peaks of the gems, again in all the colors of light through fauce sprays, both frigid and scalding.
 The pirate observed red lightning not unlike that beating in the hearts of ekapads and crawling across their fur.
 He saw the glow of bath beads.
 Yes, clearly, every one of these stones was a bath bead.
 The biggest that had ever existed.
 It could be a quarry of power and mystery so dense and so deep that it would take all of time to mine it out and all of a second time to understand it.

 Among the lightning and magic he saw something else, foaming and rolling in the seams of the jewels.
 A familiar vapor.
 One he had seen only once in his life but could never forget.
 He was young.
 Yugo was young.
 They were out picking groutberries with the Dinnr twins when the ground opened up.
 Instead of swallowing them it issued a cloying blanket of gas that washed over them both.
-It turned their bones to crystal, crystal that had grown into Yugo’s mind, driving him mad and turned him to gravefolk.
+It turned their bones to crystal, crystal that had grown into Yugo’s mind, driving him mad and turning him to gravefolk.
 Crystal that now grew inside Rob, growing sharper all the time, threatening his organs like fanged parasites.
 Two spikes under his upper lip, one already visible on a shoulder, and one close to a lung.

 It had come from the graves of the first.
 It appeared to be a byproduct of the entities buried there, like the bath beads themselves and the rest of the overflowing energies.
 He’d been brought to the lands of his illness, which was not unlike being dragged into the grave, a grave with an inevitability he’d always feared.
 Rob’s heart thundered now, but it felt as tender as before.
 He dropped to his knees.
 Vyra saw his weakness.
 He expected laughter.